-After the success of the first three years of Information Literacy Grants, Brandeis University Library will be offering Information Literacy grants to faculty for the 2019-2020 academic year.
+After the success of the first four years of Information Literacy Grants, Brandeis University Library will be offering Information Literacy grants to faculty for the 2019-2020 academic year.
 These grants are meant to help faculty work with librarians to design courses that help students become mature researchers and scholars.

 Each grant will be $2,000.
 A librarian will be assigned to work with each grant recipient and would be available to teach at least one class or section whenever the course is offered.
-The grant will be split into two equal payments: one payment in May 2018 and one payment mid way through the semester in which the course is being taught.
+The grant will be split into two equal payments: one payment in May 2019 and one payment midway through the semester in which the course is being taught.
 If two faculty members apply for a grant for a course that they are co-teaching, the faculty members will each receive half of the payments.